Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 ### TODO

 - Handle moving signs/tracking data for those
-- Signs with multiple layers?
-I forgot about that but Im already writing this readme so *shrug*.
 - More sliders (probably bunch of other VS filters to fine-tune the clip area)
 - Simplifying the clips to curves and such.
 - Currently only the longest contour gets taken into account.
 Maybe combine them?
 Maybe a slider for this?